dprentiss/gmubutton/README.md

 # gmubutton

 Chrome extension that prepends the URL of the current tab with a proxy service URL.
-Used to access academic papers with your university credectials.
+Used to access academic papers with your university credetials.